 Hibiscus for High Blood Pressure: How to lower BP drinking a natural tea

-Hibiscus can bring your blood pressure down to 125/70 or even lower.
-Hibiscus is for people with blood pressures around 140/85 to 160/95 (mild hypertension).
-I have used hibiscus for a few months and my blood pressure got so low I had to stop using it.
+Hibiscus can bring your blood pressure down if your readings are around around 140/85 to 160/95 (mild hypertension).
+Drinking hibiscus tea for a two weeks can lower blood pressure to 125/70 or even lower.
+I used hibiscus tea for a few months and my blood pressure was so low I had to stop using it.

 One study found hibiscus to be strong as coreg, a common blood pressure medication.
 In another study comparing captopril to hibiscus.
 Hibiscus reduced blood pressure by 84% and captopril only 79%.
-In yet another study hibiscus shown to have extra benefits for diabetics with high blood pressure.
+In yet another study hibiscus shown to have extra benefits for diabetics with high blood pressure quickly.

 Hibiscus lower blood pressure in two ways: